boschmotorsport/WinDarab/wiki/XY-Plot.md

 ![Add XY Plot](images/XY&#32;Plot&#32;-&#32;Add.jpg)

 __Middle Mouse Click (Left Button + Right Button)__
-Clicking your middle mouse button (or  left + right mouse buttons) displays a local menu with options.
+Clicking your middle mouse button (or  left + right mouse buttons) displays a local menu (context menu) with options.

 __Calculations__
 Calculations are started after changes in the settings are made, or after “Update View” from the menu was clicked.